 Examples of Specific Risks

-■Information security risk: Information security risk refers to the risk of damage to our information security structure in terms of matters such as integrity, confidentiality, and availability, as well as risk of cyberattacks, etc. These risks are covered by the Security Department (division in charge of supervising and managing security), etc.
+■Information security risk: Information security risk refers to the risk of damage to our information security structure in terms of matters such as integrity, confidentiality, and availability, as well as risk of cyberattacks, etc.

 ■Physical security risk: Physical security risk refers to the risk arising from physical attacks that can affect the lives of employees and related persons, company assets and business continuity.

 ■Risk on hiring: Hiring appropriate and diverse talents and having them exert their abilities is an important factor in our corporate activities.
 This risk refers to impairment of this factor and the resulting effects on our business activity.
-The Personnel & General Affairs Division (division in charge of human resources) is in charge of this risk.

 ■Risk related to natural environment, disasters, and emergencies: Today’s business faces the environmental issue of CO2 emissions resulting from electricity and other energy consumption, as well as the possibility of failing business continuity/resumption plans due to earthquakes, fires, infections, etc. There are also risks of restricted business operations or decreased revenues due to conflicts, coup d'état, and terrorism, etc.